Auburn/FastNoiseLite/README.md

 ### Credits:

-- [OpenSimplex2](https://github.com/KdotJPG/OpenSimplex2) for the OpenSimplex2 noise algorithm
+- [OpenSimplex2](https://github.com/KdotJPG/OpenSimplex2) for the OpenSimplex2 noise algorithm and [@KdotJPG](https://github.com/KdotJPG) for implementing it
 - [CubicNoise](https://github.com/jobtalle/CubicNoise) for the Value (Cubic) noise algorithm
 - [@Rover656](https://github.com/Rover656) for creating the preview GUI